levin-riegner/flutter-template/docs/ANALYTICS.md

 - `firebase_screen` is a string that represents the resolved URL of the screen, without placeholders.
 For example, if the route path is `/home/items/:id`, the value should be `home/items/123`.
 - `firebase_screen_class` is a string that represents the name of the first widget created for the route.
 For example `ItemDetailPage`.

+### Campaigns

+Campaigns are used to track the source of a user's acquisition.
+For example, if a user clicks on a deeplink or a push notification, the campaign parameters (also known as UTM parameters) will be added to the link.
+When the user opens the app, the campaign parameters should be sent to Google Analytics.

+- Use the `campaign_details` event to track the campaign.
+- `source` is the referrer of the campaign.
+For example, `substack`.
+- `medium` is the delivery medium of the campaign.
+For example, `email`.
+- `campaign` is the name of the campaign.
+For example, `summer_sale`.
+- Use the `app_open` event after the `campaign_details` event to mark the campaign as source of the user's engagement.

+All parameters are optional.
+You can see more information about campaigns [here](https://support.google.com/analytics/answer/11242841?hl=en).

 ### User Properties

 User properties are attributes that describe groups of your user base, such as their language preferences or geographic locations.
 You can use user properties to define audiences.